 Experienced Criminal Defense in Wayne County and Oakland County, MI

 There are other situations in which a defendant may benefit from pleading no contest versus pleading guilty.
 If you have been charged with a crime in Oakland County or Wayne County, it's to your advantage to speak with an experienced Michigan criminal defense lawyer at our office right away.
-With almost two decades of experience, we can provide you with trusted advice and guidance following a criminal arrest.
+With almost 59 combined years of experience, we can provide you with trusted advice and guidance following a criminal arrest.
 Should you choose to retain our services, we can review the facts of your case to determine how you should plead to the charges.
 We genuinely care about your best interest, and are committed to doing everything we can to obtain the best possible outcome for your case.

 To schedule a consultation to discuss your case, please fill out a free case evaluation form or click here to contact a Michigan criminal defense attorney at the Law Offices of Freedman & Freedman today!